 Q: Does the union at my work have to represent me, even if I chose not to join it?

 Yes, the union must legally represent you, even if you aren’t a member.
-If you’re disciplined or fired from your job, you may request a union representative to file a grievance for you.
+If you feel your employer has unfairly disciplined you or terminated your employment, you may request a union representative to file a grievance for you.

 Q: What benefits do union members have?

-Q: Can I sue my union for giving me a dissatisfactory result in response to my grievance?
+Q: Can I sue my union for giving me a unsatisfactory result in response to my grievance?

 What to Do if You Need Help With a Labor Union Question